 Think and create outside classroom walls

-Research, scholarly and creative activities help hone students’ critical thinking skills and contribute to students’ professional and personal development.
+Scholarly research and creative activities help hone students’ critical thinking skills and contribute to students’ professional and personal development.
 Moreover, they encourage self-directed inquiry and promote the creation of new and original ideas.
-Students who engage in research, scholarly and creative activities improve their information literacy, enhance their writing and communication skills, and experience the thrill of collaboration.
+Students who engage in this important work improve their information literacy, enhance their writing and communication skills, and experience the reward of collaboration.

 OSRCA helps students locate grant funding, offered both internally and through resources outside the university, to support their research ambitions.
 It oversees the UW Oshkosh Graduate Student/Faculty Collaborative Research Grants program, the Undergraduate Student/Faculty Collaborative Research Grants program, and an Undergraduate Small Grants program.